 Starting in May 2017, patients with vulvovaginal candidiasis will be enrolled in an Austria-wide multicenter study to investigate the efficacy of a new drug for the treatment of vaginal mycosis (Candiplus®).
 A total of 84 patients will participate in study centers throughout Austria.
 The objective is to determine whether Candiplus® outperforms the current standard of care in achieving the combined primary study endpoint of symptom relief within the first hour and clinical cure after an active treatment period.

-Candiplus® is based on a new therapeutic strategy combining two agents already available on the market for the treatment of acute and recurrent VVC, targeting a pathogenic mechanism previously ignored in therapy.
+Candiplus® is based on a new therapeutic strategy combining two active ingredients already available on the market for the treatment of acute and recurrent VVC, thus targeting a pathogenic mechanism hitherto ignored in therapy.